zachleach/productivity-system/anki/README.md

-# Anki Config for Math, Programming, and Computer Science
+# Anki for Math, Programming, and Computer Science

 ![Daily Limits](./daily_limits.png)
 ![New Cards](./new_cards.png)